longpractice/linux_kernel_index/mm/k.md

 `colour` specifies the maximum number of colors.

+`colour_off` specifies the unit of colouring in bytes, say, we have colour_off as 32 and colour is 3, we will have colour of 0, 32, 64, 96, 0, 32, 64, 96, 0, 32... on different slabs

 `freelist_cache`
 for each object, the management data(object descriptor) can be positioned either on the slab itself or in an external memory area allocated using kmalloc.
 Which alternative the kernel selects depends on the size of the slab and of the objects used.
 When stored outside, external object descriptors are stored in the general cache pointed to by the freelist_cache.